GigaSpaces-ProfessionalServices/ps-toolkit/aws/ami/driver/scripts/configure_existing_grid/README.md

 ### Driver scripts

-This directory contains scripts that are found on Driver AMIs in the FE/PS Sandbox account on EC2.
+This directory contains scripts that are found on Driver AMIs in the FE/PS Sandbox.
+On Driver AMIs, this directory maps directly to /home/ubuntu/scripts/configxap/.

-This README is partial, as of this commit.
+The scripts in this directory help with tasks related to updating XAP/MGT VM state or XAP grids running on XAP/MGT AMIs.

-There is some overlap with those scripts stored in the **ami/driver** directory.
-This, and the incompleteness of this README will be addressed as part of [PST-40](http://10.8.1.184:8080/issue/PST-40).
+Each one should also provide a description of its behavior in its help output: `./script.sh --help`

 ### InfluxDB / Grafana installation